-DFF does not wish to see young research talents retained in repeated postdoctoral positions without the prospect of permanent employment.
-DFF has therefore introduced fixed criteria as concerns PhD age, meaning that applicants for the Inge Lehmann programme must have obtained a PhD degree or equivalent qualifications within minimum 3 years and maximum 6 years at the time of the application deadline.
+DFF wants to target the Inge Lehmann programme towards researchers who after acquiring their PhD have acquired substantial, independent research experience equal to a minimum of 2 years.
+DFF has introduced fixed criteria as concerns the PhD age thus applicants for the Inge Lehmann programme must have acquired the PhD or similar qualifications within minimum 2 and maximum 8 years.
 The PhD age is calculated as the period of time between acquiring the PhD (the date as it appears on the PhD diploma) and the date for the application deadline.